Ntropic/QAlgebra.jl/docs/src/index.md

 ### Ensemble Configuration

 When defining ensemble subsystems use [`Ensemble`](@ref) to collect the relevant metadata.
-The positional arguments specify how many operator indexes and summation indexes are reserved alongside the `OperatorSet`.
+The positional arguments specify how many operator indices and summation indices are reserved alongside the `OperatorSet`.
 Additional keyword arguments can be supplied, for instance to record the number of physically realised modes or to pre-register sample points that span the ensemble parameter space: